LumbaJack/Project-Cortana/README.md

 ## Credits

-Credits go to Cortana from halo as the inspiration to this bot.
+Credits go to 343 for making it so easy to do this.

 ## License

 None

+Bungie we miss ~ Everyone